maxgroll/movie-portal/README.md

 4.- Open webpage:
-Go to localhost and click on the folder movie-portal-main !!notice: you might have to change the use and passsword parameters in ""movie_portal-main/include/database.php" to match your user and password for mysql
+Go to localhost and click on the folder movie-portal-main !!notice: you might have to change the use and password parameters in ""movie_portal-main/include/database.php" to match your user and password for mysql

 5.- You can now register or log in :  for testing purposes you can use the User: "bluetrain", "blackspace", or "erikamoon", wth the Password: "Berlin1!"